Chinese herbs are growing in popularity as a natural remedy for stroke recovery, but to what extent?

 For example, if your body is in a heightened state of inflammation, then managing the inflammation with Chinese herbs may have a positive effect on your recovery overall.

-This is just a novice example, though!
-TCM is extremely complex and only a trained herbalist can find the right herbs for you.
+This is just a small example too.
+TCM is complex and a trained herbalist can find the right herbs for you.

 The needles used during acupuncture help stimulate your brain, especially when electrical stimulation is added to the treatment.